Course Catalog

 1 Year, 1 Credit

 This course is designed to prepare students to take the Advanced Placement exam in May.
-The course presents topics in American History at the college level, requiring sophisticated critical thinking skills.
-Students will also challenge the US History and Government Regents exam given in June.
-Possibility to earn 6 HVCC Credits.
+The course presents topics in American History at the college level, requiring substantial independent reading and writing and sophisticated critical thinking skills.
+Students will also challenge and pass the US History and Government Regents exam given in June.
+Students have the possibility to earn six Hudson Valley Community College Credits.

 1 Year, 1 Credit

 In this course, students will study the American social, political, and economic experience in depth.
-Students will continue to develop critical thinking skills based on an in depth analysis of historical events and trends, using original documents, speeches, and other primary source materials.
-Students will challenge the US History and Government Regents Examination given in June.
-Possibility to earn 6 HVCC Credits.
+Students will continue to develop critical thinking skills based on an in-depth analysis of historical events and trends, using original documents, speeches, and other primary source materials.
+Students will challenge and pass the US History and Government Regents Examination given in June.
+Students have the possibility to earn six Hudson Valley Community College Credits.

 1 Year, 1 Credit

-Students will study the American social, political, and economic experience.
-They will study important events and trends in development of analytic essays and document-based questions.
-Students will challenge the US History and Government Regents Examination given in June.
+Students will study the American social, political, and economic experience in the United States.
+They will study important events, trends, developments, dates, and movements while analyzing primary and secondary sources.
+Students will also enhance their reading and writing skills through Civic Literacy Essays.
+Students will challenge and pass the US History and Government Regents Examination given in June.

 1 Year, 1 Credit

-This course is designed for students who have experienced difficulty in social studies in the past or who struggle as reader or writers.
+In this course, students will study the American social, political, and economic experience.
+This course is designed for students who have experienced difficulty in social studies in the past or who struggle as readers or writers.
+This is a co-taught class.
 Students will cover the United States History Regents curriculum, but with an emphasis on strengthening those skills that are necessary for success on the Regents Exam.

 ½ Year, ½ Credit